Marcus—the online consumer bank of Goldman Sachs—attracted $45 billion in deposits and $5 billion in loans in fewer than three years.

 Online insurance provider Lemonade has more than 250,000 customers as of late 2018 and has secured a total $180 million in funding.

 These new players and more have joined the financial services landscape, and they’re helping themselves to a big piece of the customer pie.
-That pie’s not getting any larger—how do you make sure you’re still acquiring a sizeable share of your own?
+That pie’s not getting any larger—how do you make sure you’re still acquiring a sizable share of your own?

 Customer acquisition in financial services is all about getting as many high-value, in-market consumers in the door as possible.